dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w210-engine/Engine.md

-Executions are the condensation of the effect pool and interblock pool into new blocks, and/or new broadcasts of existing blocks.

-Execution primarily deals with the DMZ against a reducer, the execution of which is the same in all three modes: 1. proposing 2. validating 3. witnessing
+## Overview

+The purpose of the Engine is to execute and coordinate all possible chain behaviours that are valid.
+Behaviours include: merging, forking, consensus conflicts, verification, multi chain interaction, versioning, covenant upgrades

+The Engine has 3 types of event that it can process:

+1. Interpulse updates - new interpulse for a chain we validate has occured
+1. Pool updates - where there is a new pool for a chain
+1. Pulse updates - a new Pulse as been formed

+The Engine operates in local mode by default, meaning that it uses javascripts single threaded nature to guarantee locks.
+The engine can be connected to a hints service, which does the job of sharing the work of this engine with other engines, and can sometimes trigger the 3 engine events out of turn because they were caused externally.
+Interpulse updates trigger a pool update which triggers a pulse update.
+Pool updates trigger a Pulse update.
+Pulse updates trigger a pool update as the pool need to be reconciled with the new Pulse.

+Pools are used to propose the next pulse, with a Pool update being used to send round something with your signature on it

+## Pierce

+Pierce is the means by which external Requests and Replies enter into chainland.
+Pierce is considered a form of pool update.

+## Subscriptions

+Clients will normally subscribe to Pulse updates.
+Validators will always subscribe to Interpulse updates, and in a multivalidator group, will also subscribe to Pool updates.

+## TODO

+Engines operate in one of four roles relative to a given chain:

+1. proposing
+2. validating
+3. witnessing
+4. consuming

+## Effects

 Execution secondarily deals with the running of side effects.
 This is because the loading of a covenant is the same for block making as it is for effects.

-The execution environment is the only place that malicious 3rd party code can damage the system.

-Execution forms the metrology toolkit, which tests the interaction of the execution with the models, across all possible chain behaviours that are valid.
-Behaviours include: merging, forking, consensus conflicts, verification multi chain interaction, versioning, covenant upgrades

-The FSMs are for running these same tools at scale, with network, in multithread hostile environments, with permanent storage, but. the logic they use are the execution functions only.

-## Ongoing Monitoring

-The Engine controls active monitoring of what the latest block is, and it undertakes to resolve the hints it gets about there being new interpulses available for it to process.

-This service is not started by default, must be switched on, and must also be shutdown to conclude testing.

-If the service is not turned on, then the engine operates in local mode only.
-In local mode it can have some activity injected into it, and it responds to its own generated events and piercings, but that is all.
-The service is the network.